 The following method uses Adobe Acrobat Pro DC, the best PDF editor you can download.
 Acrobat Pro DC is premium software, meaning you need to pay for the privilege of using it.
 Fortunately, there’s a free trial you can use.
 Which is helpful whether you only need to merge a couple of PDF files this one time or plan to do all your merging in the near future.

 Step 1: Download and install the Adobe Acrobat Pro DC free trial.

 Step 2: Once installed, open the software and click the Tools tab in the top left-hand corner.

 Step 4: Click the blue Add Files button and select the PDF documents you want to combine.
 It should be noted that this method works for all sorts of files, not just PDFs.

-Step 5: With your PDFs selected, click the blue Combine button in the top right-hand corner.
+Step 5: With your PDFs selected, click Combine Files.

 If you don’t like the idea of using Adobe’s software (or your free trial has already run its course), then there are plenty of third-party options to consider that are designed especially for Windows.
 A cheap and effective option is Perfect PDF Combine, which may be very useful if you end up combining a lot of PDFs and want an app dedicated to helping out.

 Alternatively, have a look at some of the online options further down this guide.
 All of them are free and equally effective at combining PDF files together.